 - You are a beneficiary of a trust and worried about a trustee’s honesty or competence

 - You are currently serving as a trustee and have been accused of misconduct but are not sure how to respond to an unreasonable or demanding beneficiary

 - You are currently serving as a trustee and a beneficiary has asked you for an accounting

 - You are a co-trustee who is having difficulty working with the other trustee

 - You are a beneficiary to a trust but a trustee is refusing to answer your questions

 - You are a trustee who has made a mistake and is concerned about how to fix it

 In all of these circumstances you need to understand the legal elements of your case as well as possible opportunities to proceed.
+A trust litigation attorney in California can help with this.
 Being accused of breach of fiduciary duty is a serious matter.
 California probate code outlines that a trustee has the duty to account, maintain confidentiality, administer the trust according to its terms, not to delegate certain functions, loyalty, the duty to furnish trust terms upon request, responsibility to furnish information to a beneficiary who has made a reasonable request, the duty of impartiality and the duty to avoid conflicts of interest.
 When a trustee has been accused of violating one of these terms, this can be quite serious and could give rise to a claim for breach of fiduciary duty.